 Manifest reserves the right to document the studio and works made during the residency, and to use images in program and organizational promotional material, including websites and publications.

 The Residency space is not a dwelling, and includes no formal kitchen or bathing facilities.
 The artist must secure his or her own living arrangements, although Manifest will provide advice and as much informational assistance as possible in placing the artist in close proximity to the studio.
 (East Walnut Hills has many excellent options for apartments, some in historic homes, within walking distance to Manifest.)

 The Residency space is provided as-is, unfurnished and unequipped.
-The artist may need to provide their own source of heating/cooling if necessary (in the form of safe space heaters, window A/C unit, etc.) as well as any other furniture or equipment needed to utilize the space.
-(Manifest is currently pursuing major capital funding to support the installation of new HVAC systems throughout all our facilities.
-However, this may not occur within the year.)
+The artist may need to provide their own furniture or equipment needed to utilize the space.

 At the conclusion of the residency, the artist must return the space to the same condition in which it was awarded to them (or better).

-The MAR program involves no cash award or payment to the artist, other than for the potential pay for courses taught which would be on a separate contractual basis.
-The value of the award is estimated at approximately $10,000.
+The MAR program currently involves no cash award or payment to the artist, other than for the potential pay for courses taught which would be on a separate contractual basis.
+The value of the award is estimated at approximately $10,000 per artist.

 Manifest will not conduct the sale of the artist's work, unless it is included in a formal Manifest exhibit, or by separate agreement.
 The artist may sell their own work (and only their work), from the residency space on their own terms.

 Periodic reviews will be conducted to ensure the integrity of the program.

 * Submission of application indicates agreement to the terms spelled out in this prospectus.
 A more detailed formal agreement, further clarifying the terms, will be provided upon establishment of the award recipient.